shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-5-1.png)

-Here I'm simply taking the second half of a normal distirubution (i.e. bell-curve) and modifying it to go from 100% to ~0% over 30 days, which simulates the "relative effect" of the Lift of the experiment over time.
+Here I'm simply taking the second half of a normal distribution (i.e. bell-curve) and modifying it to go from 100% to ~0% over 30 days, which simulates the "relative effect" of the Lift of the experiment over time.